Toyota C-HR MPG & CO2 emissions

-As a "self-charging" hybrid, the Toyota C-HR uses its petrol engine and regenerative braking technology to top up a small battery while driving.
+As a "self-charging" hybrid, the Toyota C-HR uses its petrol engine and regenerative brakes to top up a small battery while driving.
 This means it frequently switches between petrol and electric driving modes, with the transition between the two barely noticeable from behind the wheel.

 The 2.0-litre model is more capable than the 1.8-litre version in this respect thanks to its larger electric motor: this can power the car unaided at speeds up to 75mph, which means you can spend a long time on the motorway and still complete around half the journey in zero-emissions mode.

 That said, the 1.8-litre model remains the most efficient overall, and a diesel alternative may still be more cost-effective for you if you cover a lot of motorway miles over the course of a year.
 And for mostly urban driving, a plug-in hybrid will use less fuel again (as long as you can easily charge its battery up overnight).